slawomirbuczek/Minesweeper-REST-API/README.md

 * Spring JPA:
   * db contains four entities, one for user and three for each game level;
 * Spring Validation:
-  * validating credentials during registration;
+  * validating requestCredentials during registration;
 * H2:
   * used locally for developing and testing;
 * PostgreSQL: